 *COVID-19 Updates: The Admissions Committee is allowing pass/fail coursework for spring and summer 2020 terms.
 The GRE is still a required component of the application process and can be taken at home.
 You can learn more here: GRE at home.
 All other admission requirements will remain the same.

 The Doctor of Veterinary Medicine program emphasizes the importance of core training in comparative biology and medicine, including all primary clinical disciplines and domestic animal species.
-Opportunities exist for elective training across a wide variety of more specialized subjects, such as zoo, exotics, and wildlife medicine, marine sciences, clinical nutrition, and various clinical specialties (cardiology, oncology, theriogenology, surgery).
+Opportunities exist for elective training across a wide variety of more specialized subjects, such as zoo, exotics, and wildlife medicine, marine sciences, clinical nutrition, and various clinical specialties (cardiology, oncology, theriogenology, anesthesiology, internal medicine, and surgery).

 List of required courses.